HKU-BAL/Governome/ThFHE/README.md

 ## ThFHE in Governome

-In Governome, we have chosen homomorphic encryption as the computational meta-language.
-When a query is received, the Key Custodian encrypts the information using the provided public key and submits it.
-To prevent corruption, no one should possess the private key corresponding to the public key.
-Therefore, it is necessary to have a Secure Multi-Party computation organized by regulators to collaborate in generating the public key and the evaluation key used for subsequent computations.
-Such attemp is named as ThFHE.

-In the code example, we have provided a case of multi-party collaboration to generate the public key and evaluation key based on the modules offered by [mp-spdz](https://github.com/data61/MP-SPDZ).
-Please note that our code is merely a reference and is based on insecure Toy parameters.
+In Governome, we have chosen homomorphic encryption for secure computation.
+In the example code, we have provided a case of multi-party collaboration to generate the public key and evaluation key based on the modules offered by [mp-spdz](https://github.com/data61/MP-SPDZ).
+Please note that our code is merely a reference and is based on insecure [Toy parameters](https://github.com/HKU-BAL/Governome/blob/main/auxiliary/tfhe.go#L11).